jiahaoli57/Call-for-Reviewers/README.md

 - *[NeurIPS 2023 Workshop [Algorithmic Fairness through the Lens of Time]](https://forms.gle/oernBELkiKf5aGvW6)*
 - *[NeurIPS 2023 Workshop [New in Machine Learning]](https://forms.gle/LTRbZoYWziC23XSAA)*

-## :star: Star this Repository!
-The repository is updated frequently.
-Feel free to star this repository to receive notifications for updates.
+## How to Contribute?
+We encourage everyone to contribute to this repository by adding new calls as they become available.

+1. Fork this repository to your GitHub account.
+2. Add new self-recommendation links to the `README.md` file.
+Please ensure the link format is clear and includes relevant information.
+3. Submit a Pull Request.

+We appreciate your contributions!

 ## License